Nuku of Tidore: Background

 Prince Nuku was born around 1738 into one of the four branches of the royal family of Tidore.
 Not much is known of his early years, but his father became Sultan of Tidore in 1757 under the name Jamaluddin.
 At this time the Dutch East India Company (VOC) had dominated the Tidore Sultanate for a century though it was still formally autonomous.
 Apart from Tidore Island it encompassed parts of Halmahera and New Guinea, which yielded foodstuff, forest and sea products that gave the Sultanate a certain economic significance.
 However, its prestige was declining since the VOC increasingly imposed its will on Tidore and its neighbour, the Sultanate of Ternate.
 This was aggravated by a rebellion in the Papuan island Salawati and incursions by the Iranun people of southern Philippines.
-In 1768 the Dutch forced Sultan Jamaluddin to cede his rights to Ceram which enraged Nuku.
-His hatred of the VOC arose further in 1779 when his father and two brothers were arrested and exiled by the Dutch, on suspicions of misrule and conspirations with the English East India Company and the rulers of Bacan and Maguindanao.
-This was followed by a new treaty in 1780 where Tidore was reduced from a Dutch ally to a vassal.
+In 1768, the Dutch forced Sultan Jamaluddin to cede his rights to Ceram, which enraged Nuku.
+His hatred of the VOC arose further in 1779 when his father and two brothers were arrested and exiled by the Dutch, on suspicions of misrule and conspiring with the British East India Company (EIC) and the rulers of Bacan and Maguindanao.
+This was followed by a new treaty in 1780 where Tidore was reduced from a Dutch ally to a vassal state.